AlexanderGreckov/keli_scoreboard_driver/README.md

 # KELI Scoreboard driver

 Welcome to my simple KELI scoreboard driver implementation.
 This driver supports some general characters, ukrainian and english alphabets.
-I used this with KELI DPM-DZ-INT-3, by probably it should work with other series
+I used this with KELI DPM-DZ-INT-3, but probably it should work with other series

 ## Installation
 ```sh